-Pharmacy Council serves as the governing body for students at University of Houston College of Pharmacy.
-Some of our duties include (but not limited to):
+Pharmacy Council serves as the governing body for students at the University of Houston College of Pharmacy.
+Our duties include (but are not limited to):

 Ensuring cohesion and communication between students, organizations, fraternities and faculty.

 Serving as the official voice through which student opinion can be expressed in the college.

 Overseeing the college of pharmacy student organizations' activities, events, and meeting schedules.